Bernadette Calonego war born in Stans, Switzerland. She now resides and works as a freelance foreign correspondent near Vancouver, Canada.

 Because I have never attended Creative Writing courses, I cannot comment on the helpfulness of these.

-Books I found very intriguing are:
+Books I found very useful and intriguing are:

 “On Writing” by Stephen King.